robnagler/robnagler.github.io/_posts/2021-10-24-Quantum-Life.md

 Dan is a physicist at RadiaSoft, and we are in a social justice group sponsored by the company.
 [RadiaSoft takes Social Justice very seriously](https://www.radiasoft.net/about/social-justice/).
-I must say I have my doubts, but the books that have been recommended to me have been very eye opening.
+I must say I have my doubts about our ability to change society, but the books that have been recommended to me have been very eye opening.
 A Quantum Life is an excellent book.

 I simultaneously enjoyed and struggled with the book, because Oluseyi